Authentic Rabdi Recipe (Traditional North Indian Sweet Thickened Milk Dessert)

 Notes

 My recipe serves 4, but you can easily double or triple it.
-Consider that the cooking time will increase if the recipe is scaled.
+Keep in mind that cooking time will increase when the recipe is scaled.

-Making rabri is a time taking process.
+Making rabri is a time-consuming process.
 You cannot fasten it beyond a point.
-So making it while you are already in the kitchen doing something else is advisable.
+So, making it while you are already in the kitchen doing something else is advisable.
 This way, you can keep doing your regular work, and the rabdi will keep thickening on the side, and it will not be an extra effort for you.

-The key tip for making rabri is to find the right balance between leaving the milk alone so that the malai layer forms and stirring enough to not stick and burn on the bottom.
+The key tip for making rabri is to find the right balance between leaving the milk alone so the malai layer forms and stirring enough to prevent it from sticking to the bottom and burning.

 Do not leave the pan unattended.
 The milk burns quickly, and your entire effort will be wasted.

-Rabdi slightly thickens after it cools down.
+Rabdi thickens slightly as it cools.
 So keep that in mind.

 Chill rabdi before eating; it tastes even more delicious this way.
 If it becomes too thick after refrigerating, add a little chilled milk and adjust the consistency.